wouterbouvy/DSMRloggerAPI/README.md

-# DSMRloggerAPI
+# DSMRlogger-Next
-Firmware for the DSMR-logger using only API call's
+The Next firmware for the DSMR-logger

-This is the FORK of Willem's project implementing new features, like direct InfluxDB writer.
+This is the FORK of Willem's project implementing new features, like direct InfluxDB writer and fixing bugs and trying to improve the codebase.

+With the launch of the Final version of DSMRloggerAPI, version 2.0.1 it completed the last and final update of Willem and released it to the public.

+This fork is picking up where Willem stopped development, fixing bugs and adding new features.

+The first release DSMRlogger-Next will add:
+- Direct writting to InfluxDB
+- Fixing DSMR handling so that DSMR spec 4.2 meter will work properly once more.

+If you have any idea's or suggestions, please do a Pull Request on the project.

+The original code and release of DSMRloggerAPI can be found here:
 [Here](https://willem.aandewiel.nl/index.php/2019/04/09/dsmr-logger-v4-slimme-meter-uitlezer/) and
 [here](https://willem.aandewiel.nl/index.php/2020/02/28/restapis-zijn-hip-nieuwe-firmware-voor-de-dsmr-logger/)
 you can find information about this project.